sunt05/docker-windows-dev/README.md

 # docker-windows-dev
-Dockerfiles for mingw64&python-based development for Windows
+Dockerfile for mingw64&python-based development for Windows

 This Dockerfile is specifically designed for my personal mingw+python3 development for Windows targets on macOS platform.

+# Quickstart for Windows-targeted development on macOS with `mingw`+`python3`

 ## 1. install Homebrew
 ``` bash